bnj997/links-demonstration/README.md

 - Styling

-  I used the Figma as a guide and it is important to note I did not follow the exact specifications (eg. height and widths were not hard-coded with pixel values).
+  I used the Figma as a guide and it is important to note I did not follow the exact specifications (eg. height and widths of components were not hard-coded with pixel values).
 This is because I wanted to make the app as responsive as possible given the time constraints.

   With more time, I would have addressed small styling issues such as the logo not being appended to bottom of page.